agco/agco-json-api-profiles/README.md

 # JSON API Search Profile

+## Profile

-This repository contains a JSON API [extension spec](http://jsonapi.org/extending/), which standardises search features such as Linked Resource Filtering and Aggregations.
+This repository contains a JSON API [extension spec](http://jsonapi.org/extending/), which standardises search features such as [Linked Resource Filtering and Aggregations](./public/profile.md).

-Add a profile link relation in the 'meta' section of the response to allow the API consumer to learn about the additional semantics :
+Add a profile link relation in the 'meta' section of the response to allow the API consumer to learn about the additional semantics
 ```
 GET http://api.example.com/dealers/search
 ```